 I get it.
 There’s lots of cool stuff on offer these days.
 But why do you buy more of it when you haven’t used up the ones you already have?
-One of the reasons is “I have to keep it just in case I need it” but I believe otherwise it’s mainly because of what it all promises you.
-Stationery can promise you:
+One of the reasons is “I have to keep it just in case I need it” but I believe otherwise.
+It’s mainly because of what it all promises you.

-That Kiki K To Do List or yearly planner promises you that you’ll be organised.
+That Kikki-K To-Do List or yearly planner promises you that you’ll be organised.
 Your mind tells you that owning it will mean you’ll suddenly be doing the stuff on your list and turning up to things on time right?
 If only you used it, you’d be on track.